draveness/DKChainableAnimationKit/README.md

 # DKAnimationKit(Swift)

 DKAnimationKit is a DSL to make animation easy on iOS with **Swift**.
+This is a swift port to JHChainableAnimations.

 ![language](https://img.shields.io/badge/language-swift-orange.svg)
 ![Version](https://img.shields.io/badge/Pod-%20v0.1.0%20-or.svg)